ietf-teep/architecture/draft-ietf-teep-architecture.md

-Before a TAM can begin operation in the marketplace to support a device with a particular TEE, it must obtain a TAM certificate from a CA that is listed in the Trust Anchor Store of the TEEP Agent.
+Before a TAM can begin operation in the marketplace to support a device with a particular TEE, it must obtain a TAM certificate from a CA or the raw public key of a TAM that is listed in the Trust Anchor Store of the TEEP Agent.

 ## Trust Anchors in a TEE {#trust-anchors-in-tee}

-A TEE determines whether TA binaries are allowed to execute by verifying whether the TA's signer chains up to a certificate in the TEE's Trust Anchor Store.
+A TEE determines whether TA binaries are allowed to execute by verifying whether their signature can be verified by certificate(s) in the TEE's Trust Anchor Store.
 The list is typically preloaded at manufacturing time, and can be updated using the TEEP protocol if the TEE has some form of